GLOBAL MARKETS-Fear of Greece euro-zone exit sparks sell-off

 hit a four-month low o n M onday on worries about a potential exit

-by Greece from the euro zone, while China's move to prop up
+by Greece from the euro zone, while the outlook for slower world

 Data pointing to a deeper European recession, along with